 Impermanent loss is when a liquidity provider has a temporary loss of funds because of volatility in a trading pair.

 Pre-approving smart contracts to enable the platform to spend any amount of your coins.

-An intermediary, or middleman, is a person or entity that acts as the go-between different parties to bring about agreements or carry out directives.
+A person or entity that acts as the go-between different parties to bring about agreements or carry out directives.

 A record of financial transactions that cannot be changed, only appended with new transactions.

 Money that a trader borrows from a brokerage, enabling them to gain far greater exposure to a position than what their capital allows.

 A second-layer protocol that is designed to solve Bitcoin’s scalability problem by allowing transactions to be processed more quickly.

 Tools that enable traders to automatically buy or sell cryptocurrencies on a trading platform when a certain price target is reached.